Lost Sirens

 Lost Sirens is the ninth studio album by English rock band New Order.
 It was released on 11 January 2013 by Rhino Entertainment.
 The tracks featured on the album were recorded during the production of 2005's Waiting for the Sirens' Call.

-It is the final album featuring bassist Peter Hook, who left the band in 2007 (almost 6 years before the album's release), and the only album by New Order produced from archival recordings.
+It is the final album featuring bassist Peter Hook, who left the band in 2007 (six years before the album's release), the final album to feature the band as a quartet, and the only album by New Order produced from archival recordings.
 Lost Sirens drew mostly positive reviews, and it sold 4,678 copies in its first week in the United Kingdom.

-Production

-As with Waiting for the Sirens' Call, Lost Sirens was written and performed by Bernard Sumner, Peter Hook, Stephen Morris and Phil Cunningham.
-It is the second New Order album recorded without Gillian Gilbert who left the band in 2001 to look after her family.
-The album was recorded at Real World Studios between 2003 and 2004; the production cost for the songs on both albums totalled £700,000.

-The songs featured on Lost Sirens were originally intended for an album to be released shortly after Waiting for the Sirens' Call, but the songs were shelved after Hook left the group in 2007, and the album was never finished as planned.

-"Hellbent" was previously released in 2011 as part of the compilation album Total: From Joy Division to New Order.

 Release

 Lost Sirens was originally scheduled for release in late 2012.
 In a Brazilian interview to promote the reunited band's appearance in São Paulo, Gilbert acknowledged issues with former member Hook, and stated there was "a lot going on behind the scenes on the copyright" delaying the album.
 The band announced in December 2012 that the album would be released on 14 January 2013.
 Prior to release, the album was streamed on the Rolling Stone official website from 11 January 2013.